Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 A pepper’s rating is determined by how many parts of water are necessary to dilute an equal number of parts of the pepper solution.

-For that reason, they’re usually rated within a range of heat units.
+Therefore, they’re usually rated within a range of heat units.

 Pure capsaicin is rated between 15 and 16 million Scoville heat units.